vikalpgandha/blockchain_basics_docs/README.md

 - Solidity Language is not supported in VSCode by default.
 So you won't get any suggestion while coding and code will be displayed as plain white text.
 To make solidity recognizable and supported in VSCode, we need to install extension in VSCode named Solidity by Juan Blanco.

 - To install solidity extention, goto Extensions Tab from right bar and then search for following keyword `JuanBlanco.solidity` which will bring matching result for that ID.
-Install first one named 'solidity' by 'Juan Blanco'
+Install first result named 'solidity' by 'Juan Blanco'

 - In modern Windows (which comes with Powershell) truffle may not run using VSCode's default Windows Terminal due to enforced Restriction Policy to execute .ps1 files.
 In that case running truffle may result in PSSecurityException error.
 Switching default terminal from Powershell to either Command Prompt or git bash will help here.

-# How to Use truffle?

-- This section wll give extremely basic overview on How to deploy and interact with contract using truffle inside Local Machine

-### Understanding Truffle Project Structure
+# Understanding Truffle Project Structure

 - After executing `truffle init` inside newly created folder, we will get following important directories and files